 3. Dine & Drink

 Hungry?
 You’re in luck!
-Choose from over a dozen locally owned restaurants offering just about anything you could wish for: soup & sandwiches at Revelations Cafe, American bistro fare at Lunchbox (lunch only), tacos at Taco Dreams (lunch only), BBQ at Sweet & Saucy, pho and more at Asian Pho Bistro, sushi at Shokai, Mexican at Arandas, Indian at Gupta Vegetarian (lunch only) or India Cafe, genuine Ethiopian at Addis Ethiopian (lunch only), Thai at Thai Deli and Noodle House, pizza at Torino Pizza, Turkish and American dishes at Istanbul Grill, organic vegetarian at Green Gourmet (lunch only, Monday, Weds, and Thursday, plus Sunday brunch), and organic breakfast and lunchtime fare at Everybody’s Cafe.
+Choose from over a dozen locally owned restaurants offering just about anything you could wish for: soup & sandwiches at Revelations Cafe, American bistro fare at Lunchbox (lunch only), tacos and more at Taco Dreams (lunch only), BBQ at Sweet & Saucy, pho and more at Asian Pho Bistro, sushi at Shokai, Mexican at Arandas, Indian at Gupta Vegetarian (lunch only) or India Cafe, genuine Ethiopian at Addis Ethiopian (lunch only), Thai at Thai Deli and Noodle House, pizza at Torino Pizza, Turkish and American dishes at Istanbul Grill, organic vegetarian at Green Gourmet (lunch only, Monday, Weds, and Thursday, plus Sunday brunch), and organic breakfast and lunchtime fare at Everybody’s Cafe.

 Wine connoisseurs will find plenty to love—by the bottle or glass—at SOMM Wines off the square, and Veraison Wine Bar, across from Everybody’s Whole Foods.